 Loyola Marymount University

-Professor of Finance & Department Chair
+Professor of Finance & Associate Dean, Faculty and Academic Programs

 College of Business Administration